homepage

 links

-Stephan Merz — recent talks
+Stephan Merz — some talks

 Refinement of events with permissions and obligations